roald/.dotfiles/README.md

 ## Contents

-Providing aliases and shell / GUI modifications.
+- Providing aliases and shell / GUI modifications.

-Shortcuts for GIT and Ruby
+- Shortcuts for GIT and Ruby
+- SVN repository information in prompt

 ## Install